-A cat radiator bed is a bed that hangs over a radiator, like a portable hammock for your pet.
+A cat radiator bed is a bed that hangs over a radiator, like a portable hammock for your cat.

 A radiator bed consists of a small cushion that hooks over the heat source.
 Your cat can then doze beside a radiator, without sitting directly on it.
 All the same, you should still apply a radiator cover for your cat’s protection.

 Your cat may need some convincing to use a radiator bed.
-Ensure that the cushion is suitably comfortable.
-Felines can be picky when it comes to their level of comfort.
+Ensure that the cushion is comfortable.
+Felines can be picky when it comes to their comfort.

-If your pet enjoys catnip, that’s a great way to convince him to use a radiator bed.
-The combination of catnip and heat will help any cat make a speedy decision.
+If your cat enjoys catnip, that’s a great way to convince it to use a radiator bed.
+The combination of catnip and heat will help to convince your cat.

 Are Portable Heaters Safe for Cats?

 Choosing the right model is pivotal if you have a cat.
 Some heaters are more feline-friendly than others.
-Safety features to look for in a portable heater include:
+Safety features in a portable heater include: